AOSC-Archive/aosc-wiki/users/guidelines/community-guidelines.md

 # The Principles

-This section describes *unquestionable* rules on which our community is built upon.
+This section describes *unquestionable* foundational principles on which our community is built.

 - AOSC will remain as an *independent community of hobbists and enthusiasts*.
 - AOSC will *not* reward any contributors with *monetary or material goods*.